BIOPHILIC DESIGN PRINCIPLES

 2. Indirect connection to nature.
 How we evoke or mimic a sense of nature.

 3. Human spatial response.
 How we connect with direct or indirect references to nature.
 This centres on how we create spaces that are energising, stimulating and aspirational.

 A biophilic designer

-As a biophilic designer, I specialise in creating productive, healthy spaces for life and work.
-I do this by looking to increase the connection with nature in homes or workplaces.
-I choose materials for their texture, colour and pattern, which all speak of the natural world.
+As biophilic designers, we specialise in creating productive, healthy spaces for life and work.
+We do this by working to increase the connection with nature in homes or workplaces.
+We choose materials for their texture, colour and pattern, which all speak of the natural world.

 Biophilia in Charlotte Findlater designs.

 - Natural palette – neutral, natural colours and tones

 - Natural shapes – organic lines and forms

 - Natural patterns – through rhythm and scale